MUSTANG MOBILITY

 CORE SYSTEM DESIGN

-Graph-based model with 5,000+ edges
+Graph-based model spanning 105 buildings, 200+ entrance nodes, and 5,000+ edges

 Dijkstra’s algorithm for reliable, constraint-aware routing